|

 Jacksonville teams.

-awarded an expansion franchise, St. Louis began to court teams in
+This was a blow to the city but St. Louis began to court teams in

-other cities for relocation.
-Teams mentioned included the New
+other cities for relocation including the New

 England Patriots, Cincinnati Bengals and Los Angeles Rams.
 All